 If you have been out of education for a prolonged period of time, then coming back to study may feel daunting.

 If you are choosing to study through blended learning, then please read on for some tips on how to get the most out of it.

 1. Make the most of the technology

-New learning platforms can take a little while to get used to, but generally learners will quickly get the hang of it.
-Those who take a blended learning course actually find that technology, combined with face-to-face learning, really makes for an enriched learning experience.
+It can take a while to get used to new learning platforms, but generally, learners will quickly get the hang of it.
+Those who take a blended learning course actually find that technology, combined with in-person lessons, really makes for an enriched learning experience.

 2. Engage with feedback

 Blended learning also enhances your chances for assessing your progress.
 You can do this through progress reviews, portfolio work and reflective statements.
 Make sure you participate in any feedback opportunities, as any areas of concern can be built into the next tutor-led session.

 3. Ask for help

 It may not be easy for tutors to pick up on visual cues during online tutorials.
 Therefore, if you require any assistance, then you might have to ask.
 Blended learning means that tutors can dedicate more time to giving personalised support, so it may not be necessary to wait until your next campus session to ask for any help or advice.
 Colleges have a range of online tools to keep in touch if you do not feel comfortable raising your hand to ask a question.
 You may feel more comfortable asking a question online.

 You may not be entirely familiar with blended learning, but you will quickly adapt, and we are positive you will enjoy the range of options and flexibility it brings!